-We're planning some wonderful events to celebrate forgotten lesbian variety stars Gwen Farrar and Norah Blaney in the places they lived and worked.
-2020 will see Behind The Lines touring to Bradford, Liverpool, St Austell, Chelsea and Effingham to engage with local communities in creating some sensational 1920s and 30s themed theatrical happenings.
+We're planning some wonderful events to celebrate forgotten variety stars Gwen Farrar and Norah Blaney in the places they lived and worked.
+2020 will see Behind The Lines touring to Bradford, St Austell and Effingham to engage with local communities in creating some sensational 1920s and 30s themed theatrical happenings.
 Watch this space.

 Gwen & Norah

 The true story of England's first great female double act.

 Gwen Farrar and Norah Blaney were stars in the 1920s, singing the popular love songs of the day to each other on stage and recording the hit song of 1924.
 They topped the bill at the Coliseum, the Palladium, the Alhambra and the Victoria Palace as well as music halls up and down the country.
 Separately, Gwen toured with the legendary popular pianist Billy Mayerl while Norah starred in the original London production of The Vagabond King.
 Together they barely disguised the secret of their lesbian partnership which was to endure across three decades against all the odds.

 “I adored this lovely, moving story, so well researched, such amazing photos.
 Lesbian passion-skilfully evoked in the 1920s showbiz milieu.
 Wish I’d been there!”

 Miriam Margolyes, Actor Harry Potter, Call The Midwife

 "A perfect match between biographer and subject.
 Alison Child does this wonderful duo proud."

 Diana Souhami, author Gluck, The Trials of Radclyffe Hall, Wild Girls.